OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Series/Series.md

 -   Source: BIBFRAME \"[enumerationAndChronology](https://id.loc.gov/ontologies/bibframe.html#p_enumerationAndChronology){:target="_blank"},\" modified.

-**Rule:** If there is volume, part, or number information on the item, record it after the Series title and ISSN (if present).
+**Rule:** If there is volume, part, or number information on the item, record it after the Series title and followed by the ISSN (if present).
 Record the designation using a standard abbreviation, such as those found in [Appendix A of the CONSER manual](https://www.loc.gov/aba/pcc/conser/conserhold/Captabbr.html){:target="_blank"}.

 -   Source: [LC 1949 rules](https://babel.hathitrust.org/cgi/pt?id=mdp.39015030341799&view=1up&seq=65){:target="_blank"} (p.
 53), modified.